-He scored his 1,000 career point last year as a junior and became the Clayton High all-time leading boys basketball scorer earlier this season with no chest pumping and little fanfare.
+He scored his 1,000thpoint last season as a junior and became the Clayton High all-time leading boys’ basketball scorer this season with no chest bumping and little fanfare.

 But he is interested in some numbers.
-He almost always checks on his rebounds and blocked shots with the stats crew at the half of the Comets games.
+He almost always checks on his rebounds and blocked shots at the half of the Comets’ games.

-He was not impressed at the half of Fridays eventual 67-46 win over West Johnston.
-He had four blocks and six rebounds.
+He was not impressed at halftime of Friday’s 67-46 win against West Johnston: He had four blocks and six rebounds.

-The 6-foot-7.5 forward finished with stunning numbers, though.
-He recorded a quadruple double, scoring 22 points, grabbing 21 rebounds, blocking 15 shots and handing out 10 assists.
+A 6-foot-7.5 forward, he finished with stunning numbers, though.
+He recorded a quadruple-double, scoring 22 points, grabbing 21 rebounds, blocking 15 shots and handing out 10 assists.

-Clayton coach Denny Medlin said Clark has been the epitome of team play since he joined the varsity as a freshman.
+Coach Denny Medlin said Clark has been the epitome of team player since he joined the varsity as a freshman.

 But Clark, a Cincinnati recruit, has put up incredible numbers.
-In his last three games, he has scored 31 points in less than a half in a 67-34 romp over Rolesville, scored 40 points in a 69-62 win over East Wake and posted the quad.
+During his past three games, he scored 31 points in less than a half in a 67-34 romp against Rolesville, scored 40 points in a 69-62 win against East Wake and posted the quadruple-double.

-Clark was pleased to record the quadruple, but primarily because it meant that he played hard and tried to win the game.
+Clark was pleased to record the quadruple-double, but primarily because it meant he played hard and tried to win.

 The 15 blocks tied his career best.
-He narrowly missed a quad last year against Southeast Raleigh with 15 blocks, 20 rebounds and nine assists.
+He narrowly missed a quadruple-double last season against Southeast Raleigh with 15 blocks, 20 rebounds and nine assists.
 His career high for rebounds is 24.
 He is averaging 24.5 points this season.

 Clark said his goal in every game is to be an inside presence.
-The Clayton guards often funnel opposing guard to the middle where Clark waits.
+Clayton guards often funnel opposing guards to the middle, where Clark waits.

-Clark said he and his teammates can play better, in fact, have to play better if they are to win the Greater Neuse 4A regular season and make a run in the state playoffs.
+Clark said he and his teammates can play better – in fact, they have to play better if they are to win the Greater Neuse 4A regular season and make a run in the state playoffs.

-A year ago, he led Clayton to a 27-2 record.
+A season ago, he led Clayton to a 27-2 record.
 He thinks the Comets can make another playoff run this year.